Where should I setup a bank account in Hong Kong?

 We asked expats in Hong Kong what banks they use and there advice about banking.
 They advised...

 "Before retiring in Hong Kong, expats should be aware of the cost of living, which is generally higher than in other parts of the world.
 It is important to research the different types of visas available and the associated requirements for each.
 Expats should also be aware of the language barrier, as English is not widely spoken in Hong Kong.
 Additionally, expats should familiarize themselves with the local culture and customs, as well as the local laws and regulations.
-Finally, expats should consider the availability of healthcare services and the quality of healthcare in Hong Kong," remarked another expat in Hong Kong.
+Finally, expats should consider the availability of healthcare services and the quality of healthcare in Hong Kong," remarked another expat who made the move to Hong Kong.

 Get Quote